Table of Contents

 Native interfaces guarantee that data is passed from one system to another perfectly without challenges such as data loss or corruption.
 By having standardized APIs, they are able to preserve essential data.

 Native integration also results in passing accurate data among applications without going through numerous conversions.
-This is unlike the case of third-party integrations, which often leads to errors.
+This is unlike the case of third-party integrations, which often lead to errors.

 4. Enhanced User Experience